 Today, the Morikami Gardens offer visitors the opportunity to take a leisurely 1-mile walk through the beautiful grounds and gardens, all with a distinctive Japanese flavor.
 The park is in absolutely immaculate condition, and the scenery and wildlife here are stunning.

 In addition to the beautiful ponds and the six authentic Japanese gardens, there is the usual assortment of wildlife that can be found in this part of Florida.
-On my recent visit, I saw a number of water birds, ducks, turtles and a couple of the largest iguana’s I have ever seen.
+On my recent visit, I saw several species of water birds, ducks, turtles and a couple of the largest iguana’s I have ever seen.
 You may also see armadillos, alligators, and the elusive bobcat.